1. What is the process to participate in the Family Education Program (FEP)

 2. What requirements determine dependent eligibility for the Family Education Program (FEP)?

 All eligible, regular full-time employees may choose each semester (Fall, Spring, Winter or Summer (Summer I and Summer II combined) to use either their Employee Education Program benefit or, if they have been at UK for at least one year, the Family Education Program benefit.
 Under the FEP, the employee may designate an eligible spouse/child/sponsored dependent/child of sponsored dependent to receive a tuition discount for undergraduate, for credit, classes only.
+The student must be registered as a post-high school graduate to receive the benefit.

 3. Is there a combined FEP discount if both an employee and spouse/partner work at UK?